Biden announces U.S. support for African Union joining G20 | Law-Order

 "Africa belongs to the table in every room - in every room - where global challenges are being discussed, and in every institution where discussions are taking place," Biden said.
 "It's been a long time in coming, but it's gonna come."

 South Africa is currently the only G20 member from Africa.
-The African Union is made up of 55 member states.
-African leaders from 49 countries and the African Union have gathered this week in Washington for a three-day summit that began on Tuesday, with the focus on climate change, food security, trade partnerships and other issues.
+The AU is made up of 55 member states.
+African leaders from 49 countries and the AU have gathered this week in Washington for a three-day summit that began on Tuesday, with the focus on climate change, food security, trade partnerships and other issues.

-Biden's remarks, and the summit, aim to position the United States as a partner to African countries amid competition with China

 SEAT AT THE TABLE Adding the African Union to the Group of 20 major economies will give one of the fastest-growing regions of the world a bigger voice in the body.